ROC-HCI/UR-FUNNY/README.md

 **Prerequistie**: python 3.5, pickle, pytorch

 humor_dataloader.ipynub is the tutorial for loading UR-FUNNY dataset.
 It has details instruction about how to design Dataset class and Dataloader for UR-FUNNY dataset in pytorch.
-It also show how to read the ounchline features, context features and humor label using the dataloader.
+It also show how to read the punchline features, context features and humor label using the dataloader.

 # Contextual Memory Fusion Netowrk for Humor Detection